johnalison/WorkingPhilosophy/BookNotes/CaesarAndChrist.md

 - The Revolt of Italy: Marius emerged from his solitude, took command, and won victory after victory while all other Roman generals but Sulla met defeat.
 In three years of war 300k men fell, and central Italy was devastated.

 - Sulla was unique in his origins, character and fate.
-Boor poor, he became the defender of the aristocracy, as the aristocratic Gcacchi, Drusi, and Caesar became leaders of the poor.
+Born poor, he became the defender of the aristocracy, as the aristocratic Gcacchi, Drusi, and Caesar became leaders of the poor.

 - Had his patience and insight equaled his ruthlessness and courage, Sulla might have saved Rome a half century of chaos and given her in 80 BC the peace and security, order and prosperity, that Augustus would bring back from Actium.
 He restored the old when he should have created the new.
 Under Sulla, antiquity had never known so rich, so and so corrupt a government.